ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Introduction

-Firstly, PVs will increase the scatter in the Hubble diagram residuals, since the observed redshifts are used to compute the predicted distance modulus $\mu_\mathrm{th}(z_{\mathrm{obs}})$ for a given cosmology and $\mu_\mathrm{th}(z_{\mathrm{obs}})$ is directly related to the Hubble diagram residuals.
-We can consider that, to first order, $z_p = v_p/c$, where $v_p$ is the galaxy PV line-of-sight component and $c$ is the speed of light.
-The typical $v_p $ is of the order of several hundred {\kms}.
+The PV distribution of the host galaxies will affect the redshift-distance relation in two ways.
+Firstly, PVs will increase the scatter in the Hubble diagram residuals, since the observed redshifts are used to compute the predicted distance modulus, $\mu_\mathrm{th}(z_{\mathrm{obs}})$, for a given cosmology and $\mu_\mathrm{th}(z_{\mathrm{obs}})$ is directly related to the Hubble diagram residuals.
+We can consider that, to the first order, $z_p = v_p/c$, where $v_p$ is the galaxy PV line-of-sight component and $c$ is the speed of light.
+The typical $v_p $ is on the order of several hundred {\kms}.
 At low redshift, it corresponds to a magnitude scatter comparable to the \sn\ intrinsic scatter (see \citealt{davisEffectPeculiarVelocities2011, carreresGrowthrateMeasurementTypeIa2023} and references therein for a detailed discussion).

 Secondly, PVs are correlated spatially due to large-scale bulk motion \citep[see][]{peebles_LSS}.
-The majority of previous \sn\ analyses consider that PVs are independent and randomly distributed.
+The majority of previous \sn\ analyses consider PVs to be independent and randomly distributed.
 However, there are non-negligible correlations between galaxy velocities in different sky positions.
-These correlations arise because PVs are the result of galaxy motion within the same large-scale structure gravitational potential (see \citealt{peebles_LSS}).
+These correlations arise because PVs are the result of galaxy motion within the same large-scale structure gravitational potential.
 Neglecting the PV spatial correlation when fitting the Hubble diagram may bias cosmological parameter measurements \citep{davisEffectPeculiarVelocities2011}, especially when analyzing low-redshift \sn\ samples.

-When both the distance and the redshift to a galaxy are available, one can derive an estimate of its peculiar velocity.
-Studying the correlations of such velocities allows us to constrain the cosmic growth rate of structures $f\sigma_8$.
+When both the distance and the redshift to a galaxy are available, one can derive an estimate of its PV.
+Studying the correlations of such velocities allows us to constrain the cosmic growth rate of structures, $f\sigma_8$.
 This parameter expresses the growth of the cosmic structure throughout the history of the Universe.
 Various methods have been developed to perform this measurement (see \citealt{johnson6dFGalaxyVelocity2014,howlett2MTFVIMeasuring2017,saidJointAnalysis6dFGS2020,turnerLocalMeasurementGrowth2022,laiUsingPeculiarVelocity2023,carreresGrowthrateMeasurementTypeIa2023}).